richelbilderbeek/prao_emil_20240603/report.md

 at first he studied history, he also worked with a company about buildings.
 He found his job that he has now through network and had interviews that made him love the place because of the people.

 - How much do you think you'd like his job?
 As the other one i like helping people but not my thing with data.
+Its alright.

 ### Pavlin Madvin